VelislavaMarinova/SoftUni-Back-End-JS/09.Exam prep 2nd part/steps.md

     * in sthController add get-method: router.get(...)
     * in sthService: getOne
     * getOne data in sthController and pass it in catalog page
+9. Add logic about details page(not logged user/logged in user/owner/)
+10. Buy crypro !!!
+11. Add logic for buy button